 We'll never actually know until we try, but still...

-It's just been confirmed that the state of Colorado in the US sold $1.3 billion in medical and recreational marijuana last year, collecting close to $200 million in tax revenue.
+The state of Colorado in the US has confirmed they sold $1.3 billion in medical and recreational marijuana last year, collecting close to $200 million in tax revenue.

 With around 5 million people, Colorado's population is roughly 10 times the size of Malta, which means you could argue (and we will) that if Malta were to fully legalise weed with the same success, we could stand to rake in $130 million in revenue and some $20 million in taxes.
 Let's convert that to euros for ease of reference: €122 million in revenue and €18 million in taxes.
 Now, to put these numbers into some perspective: